Price Guide 2026Uk

 Frequently Asked Questions

-Q:Does Nottingham require a landlord license for private rentals?
+Q:Does Nottingham require a selective licensing permit for landlords?

-Yes, Nottingham City Council operates an extensive Selective Licensing scheme across most wards to ensure private rented properties meet specific safety and management standards.
+Yes, Nottingham City Council operates an extensive Selective Licensing scheme covering most private rented properties to ensure safety and management standards.